Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 Trevor Kletz has had a huge impact on the way people viewed accidents and safety, particularly in the process industries.
 His ideas were developed from nearly 40 years working in the chemical industry.
-When he retired from the field, he shared his experience and ideas widely in over 15 books.
-Trevor Kletz Compendium: His process safety wisdom updated for a new generation introduces Kletz’s stories and ideas and brings them up to date in this valuable resource that equips readers to manage process safety in every workplace.
+When he retired from the field, he shared his experience and ideas widely in more than 15 books.
+Trevor Kletz Compendium: His Process Safety Wisdom Updated for a New Generation introduces Kletz’s stories and ideas and brings them up to date in this valuable resource that equips readers to manage process safety in every workplace.
 Topics covered in this book include inherent safety, safety studies, human factors and design.
-Learn the lessons from past accidents to make sure they don’t happen again..
+Learn the lessons from past accidents to make sure they don’t happen again.

 - Focuses on understanding systems and learning from past accidents